geraveoyomama/sconce/README.md

 # THIS PACKAGE IS PROVIDED AS IS!
-# On hold until debian 13 is released with up to date wine.
-Polished until SE2 gets multiplayer then retired to automated building.

 Welcome to Sconce!

-This repos contents are designed to work in an automated environment of updates, reboots and recovery.
+This repository's contents are designed to work in an automated environment of updates, reboots and recovery.
 It is not designed for babysitting.

-This repo is currently in transition from debian 12 to debian 13 as its running environment.
-In the container its still deb12

 Tested to work with SE 1.205+.

 ***IF YOU RUN INTO ERRORS, SUBMIT AN ISSUE HERE FIRST AND THEN IF IT'S UNRESOLVED GO TO TORCH FOR HELP THEN KEEN FOR HELP***

-## podman TorchAPI Server in Debian-slim with Wine 10
+## TorchAPI Server in Debian-slim with Wine 10
 ---

 This is a container image to run Torch for space engineers.
 You can interact with it through a password protected VNC server or by editing the configs manually.